mediachain/mediachain/docs/testnet.md

 ## Transactor

 The truly adventurous can start their own testnet.
 This requires spinning up at least 3 transactors, a facade server (copycat pojo -> gRPC translation) and a datastore.
-Take a look at the [provisioning](https://github.com/mediachain/mediachain/tree/release-0.1.0/provisioning/playbooks) scripts and come to _#tech_ in [our Slack](//slack.mediachain.io) if you want to try
+Check out the [overview](selfhosting.md) for compilation and launch instructions.
+You can also get a good feel for the process by taking a look at the [provisioning](https://github.com/mediachain/mediachain/tree/release-0.1.0/provisioning/playbooks) scripts.
+Come to _#tech_ in [our Slack](//slack.mediachain.io) if you want to try, and we'll be happy to help!